 He was the men’s regret and the ladies’ pet.
 The man of the hour, the one with the power and too sweet to be sour.
 With a striking bodybuilder physique, Superstar Billy Graham was one of the first to marry bodybuilding with wrestling.
 He accomplished the unthinkable in the ring and caused quite the stir outside of it, creating a snowball effect that almost landed Vince McMahon in prison.

-“This is a story of life and death and health; it’s not so much a pro wrestling story.
-This goes way beyond wrestling, football or any other sport,” Graham would once say.
+"This is a story of life, death, and health; it’s not so much a pro wrestling story.
+This goes way beyond wrestling, football, or any other sport," Graham would once say.
 He couldn’t have been closer to the truth.